italia/eudi-wallet-it-python/README.md

 - Wordpress with SAML2 support and Bootstrap Italia template preregistered to the IAM Proxy.
 - [Satosa-Saml2Spid](https://github.com/italia/Satosa-Saml2Spid) IAM Proxy with a preconfigured OpenID4VP backend.

-Please read [this README](example/README.md) to get a fully working demo setup.
+Please read [this README](example/README.Wordpress.md) to get a fully working Wordpress setup with SAML2 support.

 ## SatoSa configuration